vatpac-technology/sops/docs/terminal/sydney.md

 d) **SRI** is **not permitted** to be logged on to, unless there are already at least **2 other active positions** (ie, SY APP and SY DEP, or SY APP and SY DIR) in the SY TCU.

 !!! note
     The default ownership of sectors within the SY TCU is merely a suggestion for starters.
 There are 7 executive controller positions within the SY TCU, plus a flow controller, and the ownership of these sectors can be delegated as desired based on the traffic disposition, when agreed between the controllers.
-For example, during a Milk Run event, if SY APP and SY DEP are online, SY APP may have a lot more work to do than SY DEP, and it would mostly be concOLSEMted on the RIVET/ODALE corridor.
+For example, during a Milk Run event, if SY APP and SY DEP are online, SY APP may have a lot more work to do than SY DEP, and it would mostly be concentrated on the RIVET/ODALE corridor.
 In light of this, it might be wise for SY APP to take ownership of SAS, SFW and SFE airspace, whilst SY DEP take ownership of SAN, SDS, SDN, and SRI airspace.

 !!! note
     Unless there are 2 separate Director controllers online (during a Major event like Panic Stations, for example), it is **not recommended** that the SFW and SFE positions are held by 2 separate controllers, due to the tendency of some less experienced pilots to overshoot the runway centreline